Skip to main content

 Because the situation in Lebanon is still uncertain, return trips to the south of the country are still impossible for the time being.

-However, we do hope that a group culture/walking trip to North Lebanon will be possible in the spring of 2026.
+However, we do keep hope that a group culture/walking trip to North Lebanon will be possible in the course of 2026.

 Logo info BZ